Skip to content

 • You have permissions to store secrets in your cloud provider's secrets manager

-Step 1: Create a Slack Webhook
+Step 1: Create a Slack OAuth Token

 In Your Slack Workspace